BaderLab/StudentProjectIdeas/README.md

 # StudentProjectIdeas
-Project ideas for summer and co-op students
+Project ideas for summer and co-op/intern students

 Capture project ideas in the issue tracker.
 Please follow the lead of https://github.com/nrnb/GoogleSummerOfCode/issues (specifically, the use of templates and tags)